FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: FoMo-0D : A Foundation Model for Zero-shot Tabular Outlier Detection

 \subsection{Designing a Data Prior for Outlier Detection}

-Foundation models benefit from massive amounts of datasets available for pre-training, along with high-capacity model architectures, however, the quantity (and quality) of publicly available tabular OD datasets is minuscule.
-Even with large quantities of data, \citet{ansari2024chronos} show that using synthetic data in combination with real-world data improves the overall zero-shot performance.
+Foundation models benefit from massive amounts of datasets available for pre-training, along with high-capacity model architectures, however, the quantity (and quality) of publicly available tabular OD datasets is minuscule, {compared to the massive size of open-domain text corpora}.
+Even with large quantities of data, \citet{ansari2024chronos} show that using synthetic data in combination with real-world data improves the overall zero-shot performance {for time-series foundation models}.
 Hence, we design a new data prior from which we simulate numerous OD datasets for pre-training \method.

 Ideally, the data prior should reflect distributions as general and diverse as seen in the real world, however, ``{finding a prior supporting a large enough subset of possible [data generating] functions isn’t trivial}'' \citep{conf/icml/Nagler23}.
 Surprisingly, our results show that a straightforward, simple-to-implement data prior is sufficient to achieve remarkable performance.